 Below is a chart of Florida verdicts and settlements for a broken arm (humerus).
 These are verdicts and settlements of which I’m aware.

 A couple of the settlements in the chart are mine.
 The rest are other Florida personal injury attorneys’ verdicts and settlements.

 The chart covers the time period from August 2015 through August 2018.

 Why did I only include settlements and verdicts for the recent 3 year time period?

-Because Florida courts have said that cases decided more than five years earlier were of limited value.
+Because a couple of Florida courts have said that cases decided more than five years earlier were of limited value.
 Hyundai Motor Co. v.
 Ferayorni, 842 So.2d 905, 908 (Fla.
 4th DCA 2003).

 Also, don’t get too excited by many of the huge verdicts in the pie graph above.

 In many of those cases, the broken arm was just one of many injuries.